Opel Astra: Chevrolet Vectra (Brazil)

-Bbetween 2006 and 2011 the Opel Astra H was sold as the Chevrolet Vectra and Vectra GT (hatchback) in Brazil and Argentina, replacing the Vectra B. It shared the powertrain and the platform with the Astra G, except for the optional 2.4-litre petrol engine, and it was inserted above the Astra in both markets.
+Between 2006 and 2011 the Opel Astra H was sold as the Chevrolet Vectra and Vectra GT (hatchback) in Brazil and Argentina, replacing the Vectra B. It shared the powertrain and the platform with the Astra G, except for the optional 2.4-litre petrol engine, and it was inserted above the Astra in both markets.
 It was replaced by the flagship versions of the Chevrolet Cruze.